Azure/Cloud-Katana/_sources/deploy/azure/intro.md

 # Deploy to Azure

 This section covers all the required steps to deploy Cloud Katana to Azure.
-This can be accomplished manually via a few PowerShell commands and an Azure Resource Manager (ARM) template or via an Azure DevOps CI/CD pipeline.
+This can be accomplished via an Azure Resource Manager (ARM) template or an Azure DevOps CI/CD pipeline.

 :::{panels}
 :container: +full-width